-When it comes to actually tracking your cell phone, a cell phone tracker likely works in the same way as any other device that tracks a moving object.
-Just like with car GPS trackers, using satellites to triangulate a position (via a process called trilateration) is a handy way to keep an eye on the position of your cell phone.
+When it comes to tracking your cell phone, a cell phone tracker likely works in the same way as any other device that tracks a moving object.
+Just like with car GPS trackers, using satellites to triangulate a position (via a process called trilateration) is a handy way to keep an eye on the position of your Android devices or iPhone.

 As you can imagine, the more satellites there are above your location, the more accurate your cell phone tracker can determine your cell phone’s location.
 Of course, there are factors—such as thick woods or extremely mountainous terrain, for instance—that can make satellite tracking more difficult.
 Still, as each satellite sends information about its position at regular intervals, and your cell phone uses that information and the speed of light to determine how far it is from the satellite.
 The GPS receiver in your phone can then pinpoint its location as long as it has that distance from at least three satellites, courtesy trilateration.

 More About The Technology That Tracks Someones Cell Phone Location

 So what’s trilateration?
 Think of using three circles to make a Venn diagram.
 Your Android and iOS device, because it knows the distance to each satellite, can use that information to create a circle (or sphere, really) to represent the area that is that distance from satellite A. As soon as your phone has similarly built spheres that represent the distance from the other two satellites (satellite B and satellite C) as well, it can use the intersection of those three spheres to pinpoint the GPS location of the phone.